 - Website Translation Tips and Best Practices by Country Series

 - Language Translation Resources

 - Translation Portal and Localization Tools

 - Creating Culturally Customized Content for Website Translation

 Please feel free to contact GPI at firstname.lastname@example.org with any questions about our translation services.
 Also let us know if you have any interesting blog topics you would like us to cover in future blogs.
 You may also request a complimentary Translation Quote for your projects as well.

 About the Author

-Localization Project Manager.
-Ahmed is a native Arabic speaker from Egypt, Cairo.
+Ahmed is a native Arabic speaker from Cairo, Egypt.
 He has over 12 years’ experience in the translation and localization field working as a Hebrew – Arabic translator and editor.
 He has also held positions for language Testing Engineer and Localization Project Manager.
 Ahmed has extensive experience in handling large volume translation projects for software and document localization.
-He has worked for a range of translation and localization groups and companies including Microsoft, Babylon, Saudisoft, as well as several governmental authorities.
+He has worked for a range of translation and localization groups and companies including Microsoft and several governmental authorities.
 He holds a B.A. degree in Translation and Interpreting from Faculty of Alsun Ain Shams University and additionally is a certified Hebrew - Arabic translator with a High Translation professional diploma from the same faculty.More Content by Ahmed Mossad El-Saba